influxdata/docs-v2/content/v2.0/visualize-data/variables/update-variable.md

     {{< nav-icon "settings" >}}

 2. Select the **Variables** tab.
-3. Click on a variable's name from the list.
+3. Click a variable's name from the list.
 4. Update the variable's name, type, and associated information.
 5. Click **Submit**.